shashikanuwan/Institute-Management-System/README.md

 ## Api

-An API has been created to list all students and their contributions.
+An API has been created to list all students and their subscriptions.

 ## Security Vulnerabilities